crs4/life_monitor/lm_wft_best_practices_github_app.md

 * Suggests pull requests to make changes or additions to bring the workflow repository closer to conforming to best practices.
 * Opens issues to let you know about problems detected by the checks:
-  * you can converse with the LM bot through the issues, to provide information or issue commands.
+  * you can interact with the LifeMonitor bot through the issues, to provide information or issue commands.
 * Registers new releases/versions of the workflow with both the [LifeMonitor service](https://app.lifemonitor.eu/) and the [WorkflowHub](https://workflowhub.eu/) workflow registry.

-Naturally, all these actions can enabled or disabled in the [app configuration file](#configuration-file).
+All these actions can enabled or disabled in the [app configuration file](#configuration-file).

-Exactly which checks are applied depends on the type of workflow you have and can change in time as the development of LM moves forward.
+Exactly which checks are applied depends on the type of workflow you have and can change in time as the development of LifeMonitor moves forward.

 ### Installation